platformsh/platformsh-docs/overview/what-is-platform.rst

 How does it work?
 -----------------

 Platform.sh operates on the idea that you as a web developer will manage your application code in Git.
-From there, Platform.sh can provision each Git branch with a full application stack to run your application, online, with a synchronized copy of the applications data (DB, uploaded files, Solr index, etc.)
+From there, Platform.sh can provision each Git branch with a full application stack to run your application, online, with a synchronized copy of the applications data (*DB, files, Solr index...*)

 This means that you now can work with your complete application infrastructure the same way you work with Git: branching and merging is cheap and fast, and you are no longer responsible for Sysadmin or DevOps tasks that distract you from coding.